 Waste vegetable oil (WVO) from deep-fryers is classified as yellow grease.
 When restaurants need to change their deep-fryer oil, (at least one time per week) the waste vegetable oil is put into a bin out back of the restaurant.
-WVO is what thieves are stealing from outside the back of restaurants at night.
-Waste Vegetable Oil or yellow grease is a commodity on the stock market.
+WVO is what thieves are stealing from the restaurants at night.

+WVO or yellow grease is a commodity on the stock market.

 As well, Fats, oils, and Grease, (FOG) that are recovered from a grease recovery device (GRD) is yellow grease.

 Yellow grease from GRDs contains minimal food solids therefore no decay, rot, or rancid odours.
 Yellow grease from a GRD is considered "Liquid Gold" to biodiesel manufacturers.
 Water content and food particles in yellow grease from a GRD are insignificant. (less than 1 percent)

 Yellow Grease is Recyclable for Biodiesel

 Passive grease traps and grease interceptors should be cleaned or pumped out every 4-6 weeks.
 Grease Trap pumping rarely occurs on a regular schedule.
 Many restaurants commit to grease trap pumping when the odour from the interceptor becomes intolerable.

 FOG (Fats, oils, and grease) is an organic substance made from animal fats and plants.
 Imagine, a chicken breast left on the counter for 1 week.
 The chicken would rot and decay.
 The rancid smell would be unbearable.
 The same principle applies with grease traps and grease interceptors within a restaurant facility.
 The restaurant grease and food solids transform into unrecyclable brown grease.
 When brown grease from passive grease traps is pumped out, the brown grease has no value.
 Brown grease impacts landfill and hazardous waste sites in Canada, USA, and Mexico.